dmitrycello/yaglpp/README.md

 Lastly, the example of the library usage in AFX-alike layout.
 The application class must be derived from **`glfw::Thread`** or **`glfw::ThreadWnd`** class.
 The second has more options

 > [!NOTE]
-> AFX-alike layout is rather experimental, and at the moment has only two classes.
-But it could be the perspective direction for development in the future.
+> AFX-alike layout is rather experimental, and at the moment it has only two classes.
+But it could become very promising direction for development in the future.

 ```
 // Source.cpp